-- Different users need environmental indicators and statistics at different levels of aggregation and depths of information.
+20. Different users need environmental indicators and statistics at different levels of aggregation and depths of information.
 They may need cross-cutting environmental indicator data sets, for instance regarding climate change or circular economy.
 In other cases, they may be interested only in particular topics and themes pertaining to specific sectoral analysis and policymaking.
-Policy- and decision-makers at the highest levels and the general public would tend to use environmental indicators and more aggregated statistics.
-Environmental administrators, researchers, analysts and academics may be more inclined to examine extensive and detailed environment statistics.
-International agencies typically have wellarticulated needs for environment statistics based on environmental agreements or international data collection processes.20.
-While it is important to align the temporal aggregations of environmental data with those used in economic and social statistics to ensure their proper integration, a uniform calendar or fiscal year often does not correspond to the diversity of natural phenomena.
-Therefore, different time scales-or longer or shorter time periods-must also be used to aggregate environmental data over time.
-The environmental data used in environment statistics are measured or monitored at various frequencies.
-Certain features of natural growth of biomass (e.g., in a natural, slow-growing forest that is not subject to logging) or processes such as changes in land cover or soil erosion do not justify or require frequent, diligent monitoring because the most relevant changes may be observed on an annual, or even much less frequent, basis.
-Other environmental processes, however, change so quickly that measurements are needed hourly or even more frequently (e.g., air quality). - 21.
-The occurrence and impacts of environmental phenomena are distributed spatially without regard for political-administrative boundaries.
-The most meaningful spatial units for environment statistics and indicators are either: natural units, such as watersheds, ecosystems, eco-zones, landscape or land cover units; or management and planning units based on natural units, such as protected areas, coastal areas or river basin districts.
-While environment statistics are usually collected and aggregated for natural physical, geographical and administrative areas, the concept of economic territory is used for environmental-economic accounting.
+Policymakers and decision makers at the highest levels and the general public tend to use environmental indicators and more aggregated statistics.
+Environmental administrators, researchers, analysts and academics may be more inclined to examine extensive and detailed environmental statistics.
+International agencies typically have well-articulated needs for environmental statistics based on environmental agreements or international data-collection processes.

+21. While it is important to align the temporal aggregations of environmental data with those used in economic and social statistics to ensure their proper integration, a uniform calendar or fiscal year often does not correspond to the diversity of natural phenomena.
+Therefore, different time scales - or longer or shorter time periods - must also be used to aggregate environmental data over time.
+The environmental data used in environmental statistics are measured or monitored at various frequencies.
+Certain features of natural growth of biomass (e.g., in a natural, slow-growing forest that is not subject to logging), or processes such as changes in land cover or soil erosion, do not justify or require frequent, diligent monitoring because the most relevant changes may be observed on an annual, or even much less frequent, basis.
+Other environmental processes, however, change so quickly that measurements are needed hourly or even more frequently (e.g., air quality).

+22. The occurrence and impacts of environmental phenomena are distributed spatially without regard for political-administrative boundaries.
+The most meaningful spatial units for environment statistics and indicators are either natural units, such as watersheds, ecosystems, ecozones, landscape or land cover units, or management and planning units based on natural units, such as protected areas, coastal areas or river basin districts.
+While environmental statistics are usually collected and aggregated for natural physical, geographical and administrative areas, the concept of economic territory is used for environmental-economic accounting.
 This involves a geographic boundary that defines the scope of an economy.
-Economic territory is the area under the effective control of a single government.
-It includes the land area of a country, including islands, airspace, territorial waters and territorial enclaves in the rest of the world.
-Economic territory excludes territorial enclaves of other countries and international organizations located in the reference country. - 22.
-In addition to the above temporal and spatial considerations, other disaggregation dimensions may be considered for the production and sharing of the proposed indicators, including economic activity, ethnicity, gender and household income.
-These disaggregation dimensions are, for example, relevant in the context of the central transformative promise of the 2030 Agenda for Sustainable Development and its Sustainable Development Goals: Leave no one behind.
+Economic territory is the area under the effective control of a single Government.
+It includes the land area of a country, including islands, airspace, territorial waters and territorial enclaves of other countries and international organizations located in the reference country.

+23. In addition to the above-mentioned temporal and spatial considerations, other disaggregation dimensions may be considered for the production and sharing of the proposed indicators, including economic activity, ethnicity, gender and household income.
+These disaggregation dimensions are, for example, relevant in the context of the central transformative promise of the 2030 Agenda for Sustainable Development and its Sustainable Development Goals: leave no one behind.